digital-asset/daml/daml-lf/governance.rst

   present in the ``daml-lf-X.proto`` and ``transaction.proto`` files.

-* Every change to Daml-LF values, nodes, transactions or languages *must* be checked for governance rules conformance and be approved by Rémy Haemmerle and Sofia Faro.
-Proposed changes can be filed as tickets under labels "component/daml-lf" and "discussion".
+* Every change to Daml-LF values, nodes, transactions or languages *must* be checked for governance rules conformance and be approved at least two persons among by Rémy Haemmerle (@remyhaemmerle-da), Sofia Faro (@sofiafaro-da) and Moritz Kiefer (@cocreature).
+Proposed changes can be filed as tickets under labels
+  "component/daml-lf" and "discussion".

 Language